 The University of Calgary acknowledges and respects the rich diversity of our learners, their communities, cultures and traditions, and their aspirations and abilities.

 The University of Calgary acknowledges and respects the rich diversity of our learners, their communities, cultures and traditions, and their aspirations and abilities.
 In order to ensure equitable access and successful participation of Aboriginal learners, the University of Calgary has instituted an Aboriginal Admissions Policy for qualified Aboriginal applicants seeking admissions to undergraduate programs.
 The policy will be in effect once a student self-identifies as an Aboriginal applicant on the undergraduate application form.
-Prior to registering for the first time, students admitted under this policy will be required to submit proof of Aboriginal ancestry.
+Prior to registering for the first time, students admitted under this policy will be required to submit proof of Aboriginal identity.

 The purpose of this policy is to ensure the provision of a University learning environment that encourages full access, participation and success for Aboriginal students, and enriches all aspects of the intellectual and cultural life of the University of Calgary through full participation of Aboriginal students.